Mechanism of autism: Gut-immune-brain axis

-46% to 84% of autistic individuals have GI-related problems like reflux, diarrhea, constipation, inflammatory bowel disease, and food allergies.
-It has been observed that the makeup of gut bacteria in autistic people is different than that of neurotypical individuals which has raised the question of influence of gut bacteria on ASD development via inducing an inflammatory state.
+46% to 84% of autistic individuals have gastrointestinal-related problems like reflux, diarrhea, constipation, inflammatory bowel disease, and food allergies.
+It has been observed that the makeup of gut bacteria in autistic people is different than that of non-autistic individuals which has raised the question of influence of gut bacteria on ASD development via inducing an inflammatory state.
 Listed below are some research findings on the influence of gut bacteria and abnormal immune responses on brain development: